 Stroll the nearly 3 acres of Canal Origins Park, an outdoor interpretive site and nature park located where the I&M Canal began in Chicago at the confluence of Bubbly Creek and the south branch of the Chicago River.
 View 100 concrete-relief sculptures and interpretive panels with historic images, bilingual text and illustrations that illuminate Chicago’s heritage as a canal town.
 Because of the site’s historic significance, Canal Origins Park was designated a Chicago Landmark in 1996.

 Enjoy landscaping features such as native plants, flowers and grasses.
 Check out the “canal cut” to envision what it would have been like to float down the canal on a canal boat.
 Other amenities in Canal Origins Park include a fishing station and walkways.

-Take a quick trip back to the 1880s in this distinctive time-capsule neighborhood.
-Marvel at the tumultuous life and remarkable vision of George M. Pullman and his Palace Car train industry at this newly designated national monument.
+Take a quick trip back to the 1880s in this distinctive, time-capsule neighborhood.
+Marvel at the tumultuous life and remarkable vision of George M. Pullman and his Palace Train Car company at this designated national historic park.
 Walking tours are offered from 11am to 3pm daily, except for Mondays.

 Finish your tour in Bronzeville

 Catch intriguing glimpses into Chicago’s cultural and urban past in the city’s Bronzeville neighborhood, known in the early 20th century as the Black Metropolis.
 During the “Great Migration,” thousands of African-Americans came here to escape the oppression of the South in search of jobs and a better life.
 Amid newly opened coffee shops and restaurants, you’ll find spectacular displays of Victorian era architecture along with some of Chicago’s most celebrated public art works.